Should my child get ear tubes for constant ear infections?

-Ear tube placement usually requires general anesthesia, delivered through a mask.
+Ear tube insertion usually requires general anesthesia, delivered through a mask.
 In most situations a breathing tube and IV are not required, though these decisions are made between the anesthesiologist and family on an individual basis.
 A surgeon uses a microscope and a tool to clean the ear canal then make a small opening in the eardrum.
 Any fluid or infection is suctioned out.

-Recovery after ear tube surgery
+What to expect after ear tube surgery

 Most children return to normal activities the next day, including day care or school.
 They can bathe as usual that night.
-Your doctor may want you to use eardrops for one or more days after surgery to ensure the tubes don’t plug up.
+Your doctor may want you to use ear drops for one or more days after surgery to ensure the tubes don’t plug up.
 Some parents notice drainage from the ears for a few days.
 Don’t be afraid if there is a little blood in the drainage because the eardrum has lots of tiny blood vessels that can bleed a little after ear tube surgery.

-Follow-up and aftercare for Ear Surgery
+Follow-up and aftercare for ear tubes

-Ear tubes help reduce fluid buildup in the middle ear and will allow episodes that do occur to be treated more safely with eardrops instead of oral antibiotics.
+Ear tubes help reduce fluid buildup in the middle ear and will allow episodes that do occur to be treated more safely with ear drops instead of oral antibiotics.